-A key part of our circular design approach is to engineer waste out of our product life cycles and to recycle materials back in.
+A key part of our circular design approach is to engineer waste out of our product lifecycles and to recycle materials back in.
 But we also look further afield to find ways to transform waste back into valuable raw materials.

 Carbon fiber’s strength, rigidity and low weight make it ideal for the aerospace industry.
 But their processes create waste that normally cannot be reused, leaving material that would be thrown away.
-Working with our suppliers, we identified an opportunity to reclaim this carbon fiber as a raw material and recycle it into our products.
+Working with our suppliers, we identified an opportunity to reclaim this carbon fiber as a raw material and recycle it into our laptops.